Lawyer for Pakistan doctor who helped CIA find bin Laden shot dead

-PESHAWAR A Pakistani lawyer under death threats for defending a doctor who helped CIA agents hunt al Qaeda leader Osama bin Laden was shot dead on Tuesday, police said, and two militant groups claimed responsibility.
+PESHAWAR, March 17 A Pakistani lawyer under death threats for defending a doctor who helped CIA agents hunt al Qaeda leader Osama bin Laden was shot dead on Tuesday, police said, and a Taliban splinter group claimed responsibility.

 Samiullah Afridi represented Dr Shakil Afridi, who was jailed in 2012 for 33 years for running a fake vaccination campaign believed to have helped the U.S. intelligence agency track down bin Laden.
 That sentence was overturned in 2013 and the doctor is now in jail awaiting a new trial.

-"He was returning home when armed men opened fire.
-He died on the spot," police official Jamal Hussain said.
-A hospital spokesman added that Samiullah Afridi was shot twice, in the abdomen and the neck.

-Two Pakistan militant groups claimed responsibility for the laywer's death.
-Jundullah, a Taliban splinter group, said: "We killed him because he was defending Shakil, who is our enemy."
+The Pakistan militant group Jundullah, a splinter group of the Taliban, claimed responsibility.
+"We killed him because he was defending Shakil, who is our enemy," spokesman Fahad Marwat told reporters.

-A Taliban faction, Tehrik-e-Taliban Pakistan Jamaatul Ahrar (TTP-JA), later said it had shot him.
-"Dr Shakil Afridi had spied on our respected and supreme leader Sheikh Osama to the CIA," TTP-JA spokesman Ehsanullah Ehsan said.

-"Samiullah Afridi had represented his case," Ehsan said, "that's why we decided to eliminate him when we can't approach Dr Shakil."

 U.S. officials have hailed Shakil Afridi as a hero for helping pinpoint bin Laden's location before a 2011 raid by U.S. special forces in Abbottabad, Pakistan, that killed the al Qaeda leader after more than a decade of searching for him.